MicrosoftDocs/azure-docs/articles/attestation/author-sign-policy.md

 ---
-title: How to author and sign Azure Attestation policy
+title: How to author and sign an Azure Attestation policy
 description: XXX
 services: attestation
 author: msmbaldwin